AlvaroCasti/ACD_web/README.md

 - Added in the CSS folder a new code for put white the link in the about.html.
 - Added the code for the contact.html, that is a new html.
 I change the link.
 - Added the code for the net.html, that is a new html.
 I change the link, because we have to connect for the index and this is a long process.
 Happen the same with the html that are in the public.
+- Added the code for the degree.html, that is connect with other pages.